How to cope with divorce stress

 Elements outside of your control include the emotions of others and their actions (ie. ex-partner, family and loved ones).

 If you’re married or in a civil partnership and you choose to separate, you will need to go through the legal steps necessary to divorce or dissolve your civil partnership.
-A way of limiting any related stress is to choose a transparent, respectful and affordable process.
+A way of limiting any related divorce stress is to choose a transparent, respectful and affordable process.

 You can decide how you want to divide your money, property and debt together, through a ‘Kitchen Table Agreement’ or with the help of amicable.
 Our Divorce Specialists can help you to agree on a fair financial settlement through our Negotiation Service.
 Alternatively, you can try mediation, using solicitors, arbitration or, as a last resort, court proceedings.

-2. Agreeing arrangements for your children & pets
+Create clear arrangements for children and pets

 Disagreements over arrangements for your children can add stress to your separation.
 You can reduce this by getting expert help from a Co-parenting Specialist.